Bishop and the Owens Valley

 By Mike Cheuvront

-In size, Inyo County is today the second largest county in California with a population of slightly over 17,000 residents.
-The county is so big that several eastern states put together would fit neatly within its’ boundaries.
-Inyo County contains the both the highest and lowest points in the contiguous United States; Mt.
-Whitney, 14,496 feet above sea level, and Badwater in Death Valley, 282 feet below sea level.
+In size, Inyo County is today the second largest county in California, with a population of slightly over 17,000 residents.
+The county is so big that several eastern states put together would fit neatly within its boundaries.
+Inyo County contains both the highest and lowest points in the contiguous United States: Mt.
+Whitney, 14,505 feet above sea level, and Badwater in Death Valley, -282 feet below sea level.
 A difference of nearly 15,000 feet.

 First Settlers